Design of new resonant haloscopes in the search for the darkmatter axion: a review of the first steps in the RADES collaboration: General Principles in Resonant Haloscope Design

-or, more accurately \cite{Dongok2020},
+or more accurately \cite{Dongok2020},

-where $g_{a\gamma}$ is the unknown axion-photon coupling, $\rho_a$ the axion dark matter density, $m_a$ the axion mass, $B_e$ the static magnetic field, $V$ the cavity volume, $Q_a$ and $Q_c$ the quality factors of the axion and cavity resonances, respectively, and $C$ the form or geometric factor, a normalized parameter that quantifies the coupling between the static magnetic field $\vec{B}_e$ and the dynamic electric field $\vec{E}$ induced by the axion-photon conversion:
+where $g_{a\gamma}$ is the unknown axion--photon coupling {in (\ref{Lagr})}; $\rho_a$ the axion dark matter density; $m_a$ the axion mass; $B_e$ the static magnetic field; $V$ the cavity volume; $Q_a$ and $Q_c$ the quality factors of the axion and cavity resonances, respectively; and $C$ the form or geometric factor, a normalized parameter that quantifies the coupling between the static magnetic field $\vec{B}_e$ and the dynamic electric field $\vec{E}$ induced by the axion--photon conversion:

 where simple bars $|\cdot|$ indicate the magnitude of a complex number, double bars $||\cdot||$ are the standard vector norm defined in the 3D complex vector space, and $\varepsilon_r$ is the dielectric constant inside the cavity.